jordanutz/next-portfolio/README.md

 ## Project Details

-- All components custom built with explicit typing set (excluding Switch).
+- All components custom built with explicit typing set.
 - Responsive for all device types.
 - Cross-compatible for modern browsers.
-- Dark theme feature implemented to improve usability for all viewing scenarios.
 - Optimized to achieve satisfactory scores for all Lighthouse metrics (serving that green).
-- User scrolling tracked to determine active card from position within viewport.

 ## Toolbox

 - NextJS
 - React Hooks & Context
 - TypeScript
-- Higher Order Components
-- React Intersection Observer

 ## Live